voodoofugu/morphing-scroll/README.md

   <br />
   <code>mode: "clear"</code> – automatically removes empty elements, eliminating unnecessary gaps in the scroll list.<br />
   <br />
   <code>clickTrigger</code> – if elements are removed via a click action, this property ensures cleanup is triggered accordingly.
-It accepts an object with a <code>selector</code> (a CSS selector, such as a delete button’s class) and an optional <code>delay</code> (a delay in milliseconds to accommodate animations or complex removals).<br />
+It accepts an object with a <code>selector</code> (such as a delete button’s class) and an optional <code>delay</code> (a delay in milliseconds to accommodate animations or complex removals).<br />
   <br />
   <code>mode: "fallback"</code> – replaces empty elements with a specified fallback component.
-By default, it uses the <code>fallback</code> value, but you can also pass a separate placeholder element via the <code>element</code> property.</em><br />
+By default, it uses the <code>fallback</code> props value, but you can also pass a separate placeholder element via the <code>element</code> property.</em><br />
   <br />
   <strong>• Example:</strong>